Adamgzlez/Adamgzlez/README.md

 🎓 Recent graduate with a strong passion for cybersecurity, actively building hands-on skills through labs, real-world projects, and industry certifications.

-🛡️ Focused on threat detection, system hardening, and incident response using tools like Security Onion, Wazuh, and Splunk.
+🛡️ Focused on threat detection, system hardening, and incident response using tools like Security Onion, Wazuh, Splunk and Microsoft Products.

 💡 Continuously learning and documenting my journey in offensive and defensive security — one lab at a time.